-Spine Community News Non-radiographic (nr) ankylosing spondylitis (AS) is considered an early phase of AS that occurs before x-ray findings of AS are visible.
+Spine Community News Non-radiographic (nr) axial spondyloarthritis (nr-axSpA) is considered an early phase of AS that occurs before x-ray findings of AS are visible and is associated with significant back pain and fatigue.
 These patients however do have findings identifiable on magnetic resonance imaging (MRI) of the sacroiliac joints.

 Interleukin-17 (IL-17) inhibitors

 Interleukin-17 is a protein produced by immune cells that functions as a messenger between cells playing an important role in inflammation and the symptoms associated with AS, including morning stiffness, limited spine motion, and overall fatigue.
 Antibodies that target the IL-17 pathways are used for the treatment of several conditions in which the IL-17 pathway has a role, including AS and now based on new publications, nr-AS.
 Cosentyx (secukinumab) and Taltz (ixekisumab) are both anti-IL-17 monoclonal antibody that block the effects of IL-17 leading to an improvement in IL-17 associated symptoms.

 Cosentyx (secukinumab) which is an anti-IL-17A biologic drug that is already approved for the treatment of AS was evaluated in the PREVENT clinical trial in nr-AS patients and the data was recently published at the 2019 American College of Rheumatology meeting.